vuejs-translations/docs-cs/src/api/composition-api-setup.md

 export default {
   setup(props, { expose }) {
     // make the instance "closed" -
-    // i.e. do not expose anything to the parent expose()
+    // tj. do not expose anything to the parent expose()

     const publicCount = ref(0)